marinVcq/wallet-manager-Csharp/README.md

 An Expense Manager provides a centralized platform for users to log their expenses systematically.
 This includes categorizing expenses by type, adding labels, specifying amounts, and recording dates.
 By doing so, users can easily track and understand their spending habits over time.

+## User Story

+**Name:** View Current Expenses
+**Objectives:** View and modify current expenses online **Actors:**
+-   **Primary:** Users
+-   **Secondary:** Database Precondition: Functional website, authentication

+**Main Scenario:**

+1. The system displays a login page.
+2. The user authenticates.
+3. The system redirects the user to a new page containing a list of all recorded current expenses.
+4. The user adds expenses.
+5. The system records the new expenses.
+6. The user searches for a type of expense.
+7. The system displays the corresponding expense.
+8. The user graphically views their current expenses.
+9. The system displays a chart showing the distribution of each expense relative to the total.

+**Alternative Scenario #1:**
+- 2.a The user authenticates incorrectly.
+- 2.b The system signals the error and allows the user to try again.
+2.c Return to step 1.

+**Alternative Scenario #2:**
+- 6.a The user makes a search that yields no results.
+- 6.b The system indicates that no expense matches the query.
+6.c Return to step 6.

 ## Overview
 ### ScreenShot